ultimate271/notes/book/shortstory/20190222 - Seth And Cain Draft3.md

 "So that's what someone elses life means to you?
 It's just a moral dilema?"
 Seth was visibly upset.

 "No." Cain said resolutely.
 "Not at all."
 Cain trailed off.
+Seth could see in Cain's eyes a deep memory of something truly life forming.

+Cain broke the silence again.
 "What do you know about Abel?"

 Seth recoiled at the sudden shift in topic.
-"I don't know much, just that he was a great farmer, and taht you killed."
+"I don't know much, just that he was a great farmer, and that you killed him."

 Cain laughed.
 "Well, one of those is true.
 Abel was a great farmer."

 Seth looked back at his brother with an accusatory glance.
 "And you mean to tell me it wasn't you that killed him?"

 Cain looked out the window.
-"If I'm being entirely repentive, then yes, I would say that I killed him.
+"If I'm being entirely honest to God, then yes, I would say that I killed him.
 But the horrors of the wild killed Abel more than anything else.
-I was merely naive enough to assume he could handle it."
+I was merely uneducated enough to assume he could handle it."

 Seth looked curious now.
 "Tell me your story then.
 I want to know about my brother Abel.
 What was he like before you killed him?"

 Cain chuckled, "You see, I have told you that I did not kill him, but yet you still accuse me?
-That is actually a good quality in a man, you will do well in life.
+I would normally be insulted, but I will hold off in this case.
+Your stubborness can be a good quality in a man.
+You will do well in life.
 Much better than Abel could have.
 I will tell you about him.

 "He was a farming man.
-He spent all his time out in the farms, plant seeds, tilling soil, and pruning crops.
-Every waking moment of his was spent tending to, or thinking about, the crops.
+He spent all his time out in the farms, planting seeds, tilling soil, and pruning crops.
+Every waking moment of his time was spent tending to, or thinking about, the crops.
 When he was not farming, he was either eating, or he was sleeping.
 Even in the night, he would wake up, and check on his crops.
 He attended to them with a obsessive level of attention.
 And the harvests were the best you could ever dream of.
 He grew the most full, and bountiful bread you could ask for..."

 Cain started to drift off.